mwganson/joint/README.md

 Only used with Dovetail Joint types.
 Finger Angle is the angle from the face to the tip of the joint.
 Finger Angle2 is the angle from front to back if viewed from the front with the face on the xy_plane.
 These 2 angles are not identical in terms of the spacing between one finger and the next, so you generally need to rotate the mate joint 90 degrees with the Angle X property to create a good matching mate unless the 2 parts are butting together straight on rather than at a 90 degree angle.

 ### Finger Width (float)
 Used with Dovetail Joints and Box Joints.
 It's the width of each finger.
 For Box Joints this is very straight forward.
 For Dovetail Joints it's more complicated.
 With Dovetail Joints its the distance from the middle of the left side of the finger to the middle of the right side of the finger, when viewed from the front with the face on the xy_plane.
+Note: the strongest joints are usually the Box Joints, and (up to a point), generally stronger the more fingers you have.
+Dovetail Joints are often for cosmetic purposes unless it is a working joint where 2 surfaces are sliding against each other, such as with the cross slide of a lathe.

 ### Length (float)
 This is the distance from the front to the back when viewed from the front with the face on the xy_plane.